dav-par/eng114_DevOps/Documentation/docs/aws.md

 - latency
     - the time it takes for a service request
 - traffic
-    - how much demand is on your service
+    - how much demand for your service
 - errors
     - the rate of requests that fail etc
 - saturation